 Keep in mind that this is just an estimate, and individual factors such as muscle mass and metabolism can affect your actual BMR.

-During your personalized consultation Dr. Bell will carry out a comprehensive medical assessment including collecting information about your medical history and your goals.
-If medical weight management is deemed appropriate for you in addition to dietary and exercise efforts as part of your weight loss plan, you will be given specific instructions on how to proceed and what to expect.
+During your personalized consultation, Dr. Bell will carry out a comprehensive medical assessment including collecting information about your medical history and your goals.
+If medical weight management is deemed appropriate for you, in addition to dietary and exercise efforts as part of your weight loss plan, you will be given specific instructions on how to proceed and what to expect.
 You will have close follow up giving you and Dr. Bell the opportunity to make any adjustments to your plan in order for you to reach your goals.
 Let’s get you set up for success.

 Non-Injectable weight loss options include: